opsone-ch/typo3-varnish/README.rst

 - version 1 is compatible with TYPO3 versions 4.5 and 6.2
 - version 2 is compatible with TYPO3 versions 7.6 and 8.7
+- version 3 is compatible with TYPO3 versions 8.7 and 9.5

 Best Practices